Jack Kruschen

-Jacob "Jack" Kruschen (March 20, 1922 – April 2, 2002) was a Canadian character actor who worked primarily in American film, television and radio.
-Kruschen was nominated for the Academy Award for Best Supporting Actor for his role as Dr. Dreyfuss in the 1960 comedy-drama The Apartment.
+Jacob Joseph "Jack" Kruschen (March 20, 1922 – April 2, 2002) was a Canadian-American actor, known for his many character roles.
+He was nominated the Academy Award for Best Supporting Actor for his role as Dr. Dreyfuss in the 1960 comedy-drama The Apartment.

 Early life

+Kruschen was born in Winnipeg, Manitoba in 1922, the son of a watchmaker.
+His parents were of Russian Jewish descent.

-Kruschen was born in Winnipeg, Manitoba.
-His acting in an operetta produced at Hollywood High School brought him to the attention of CBS.
+Kruschen and his family moved to Los Angeles when he was a teenager, where he attended Hollywood High School.
+His acting in a school operetta brought him to the attention of CBS.

 Career

 Radio

 Kruschen began working at a radio station in Los Angeles when he was 16.
 During World War II, he served in the Army, assigned to the Armed Forces Radio Service (AFRS).
 Following the war, he resumed working on network programs, including Broadway Is My Beat (as Mugovin, a detective), and Pete Kelly's Blues (as club owner George Lupo), as well as frequent episodic roles on anthology series, westerns and crime dramas.